KrissB99/Desktop-App-PyQt5/README.md

-# System Integrations - desktop application
+# System Integrations - desktop application - excercise 1

 **Task to be completed for a credit in the subject 'Systems Integrations'.**